 - 75 A.D. – “…write an orderly account…”

 Huperetes means servant, officer, or minister.
-In Greek speaking synagogues there were “servants of synagogue.”
-In Heberew speaking synagogues they were called the hazan.
-These folks were the keeper of the keys to the cupboard in which the scrolls were kept.
-Additionally, they were responsible for the school that taught young students Hebrew and they lead the worship service.
-They were not head of the synagogue, which was a separate role.
+In Greek-speaking synagogues, there were "servants of synagogue."
+In Heberew-speaking synagogues, they were called the hazan.
+These folks kept the keys to the cupboard where the scrolls were kept.
+Additionally, they were responsible for the school that taught young students Hebrew, and they led the worship service.
+They were not heads of the synagogue, which was a separate role.

-What language were they speaking in?
+What language were they speaking?
 Was it Greek or Aramaic?
 What were these collections of writings that Luke had access to?
-Who wrote them and what language were they written in?
+Who wrote them, and what language were they written in?
 Was the Q source one of them?
 Were one or more gospels among the writings Luke investigated?
-We don’t know.
+We don't know.

 One interesting point of speculation is pinning down when Luke might have had access to these huperetes of the word and the written documents.
 In another resource, Bailey notes that when Paul returned to Jerusalem in Acts 21 and was arrested, Luke was along with him.
 This was likely in the late 50s C.E., or about thirty years after Jesus.
-While Paul was doing at least two years in prison (Acts 24:27) Luke would have access to the local huperetes and whatever documents had emerged from within the Church.
-He may not have compiled his gospel in final form at that time but he certainly had access to first rate sources.
+While Paul was serving at least two years (Acts 24:27), Luke would have access to the local huperetes and whatever documents had emerged from within the Church.
+He may not have compiled his gospel in the final form then, but he certainly had access to first-rate sources.

-Bailey’s central point of emphasis is that the Bible was not dictated by angels as illustrated on the front of ancient manuscripts.
-Rather, God moved through a community to create the written word that became scripture.
-By looking at Luke we can get an imperfect glimpse of some of the process involved.
+Bailey's central point of emphasis is that the Bible was not dictated by angels as illustrated on the front of ancient manuscripts.
+Rather, God moved through a community to create the written word that became Scripture.
+Looking at Luke, we can get an imperfect glimpse of some of the processes involved.

 These three posts give us some sense of the nature of the book we are dealing with when we come to the Bible.
-It should inform our understanding as we read scripture.
-But as we interpret the Bible there are any number of errors we can make.
+It should inform our understanding as we read Scripture.
+But as we interpret the Bible, we can make any number of errors.
 Bailey has identified seven sins of biblical interpretation.
 We will turn to those next.

 Comments